adntob/CiscoHackathon2019/README.md

 * **Web interface** - a web admin interface on the video endpoint that lets you configure it
 * **User interface extensions** - panels, buttons and widgets that can be added to the user interface of the video device to allow user to control lights, blinds, make speed dials etc
 * **Web apps** - web pages running on the newer Webex devices with the Chromium web engine
-* **xAPI over web socket** - web browsers etc can speak directly to the xAPI over web socket, if it knows the username and password for the video system
+* **xAPI over web socket** - web browsers etc can speak directly to the xAPI over web socket
-* **Bot apis** - rest apis and web hooks for sending/receiving bot messages on Webex Teams
+* **Bot apis** - REST apis and web hooks for sending/receiving bot messages on Webex Teams

 For each integration type, you can read: